bilalazh/New-Tab-Custom-Page/README.md

     - modularize the comamands tab as well
     - give the website launch new tab -> put everything into websiteurlnaviagate.js or soemthing file

+make the page on diff broswers show at the same positoon --> calculate the viewport solve the zoom issues